CyR1en/Minecordbot-v0-obsolete/README.md

  * minecordbot.dme    | command: /dme
  * minecordbot.reload | command: /minecordbot reload
  * minecordbot.dcmd   | command: /dcmd
+ * minecordbot.incognito.join | no command
+ * minecordbot.incognito.leave | no command

 ## Installation
 **First of all** - Make a discord Bot
  * Go to https://discordapp.com/developers/docs/intro
- * MyApplications > login > New Application.
+ * Click MyApplications on the upper left side of the page.
+ * Log in with your Discord account.
+ * Click "New Application".
+ * Give your Application a name, discription, and an avatar(icon).
- * Complete the form.
-Once that's done, click "Create Application".
+ * Click "Create Application".
- * Click "Create a Bot User", and then click "Yes, do it!"
+ * Under "App Detail" section.
+Click on "Create a Bot User" and Click "Yes, do it!".
- * Now add your bot to your Discord Server.
-Remeber to Replace "[Place your bot's Client ID]" with your bot's client ID `https://discordapp.com/oauth2/authorize?client_id=[Place your bot's Client ID]&scope=bot&permissions=0`
+ * Now add your bot to your Discord Server. copy the link provided below and Remeber to Replace "[Place your bot's Client ID]" with your bot's client ID.
+(Client ID can be found under the App Detail section)
+ `https://discordapp.com/oauth2/authorize?client_id=[Place your bot's Client ID]&scope=bot&permissions=0`
+ * Log in with your Discord account if it tells you to do so.
+If not, under "Add bot to a server" click "Select a Server" and find the server where you want to add the bot.
+ * Click Authorize.
+ * After that, you're all done.
+You have made a new bot and added it on your server.

 **Install the plugin to your Minecraft Server**
  * Download MineCordBot.jar here https://dev.bukkit.org/bukkit-plugins/minecordbot-bukkit/